 Expanding brackets

 Expanding parentheses, brackets, and braces grow to an appropriate size, depending on what they enclose, such as fractions or matrices.
 Their use also tends to minimize errors associated with unbalanced parentheses.
-Chapter 1 | Basic Techniques for Doing Mathematics

 To insert expanding brackets in a mathematics expression